 The Academy of Medical Royal Colleges competition for Platinum Level Award citations involves the RCPCH acting as the Paediatrics Platinum Ranking Committee of the AoMRC.

-Application forms and guidance are published by the ACCEA on their website (see below).
+Application forms and guidance are published by the ACCEA on their web pages (see below).
 Applications on the previous year's application forms are accepted.

-During a round, the College will provide a citation in support of a renewal application for a National Award to every College member who requests one during the ACCEA Round provided they meet College criteria for 'Good Standing' (see below) and that they have not made any inaccurate statements in their draft application submitted to the RCPCH.
+The ACCEA accepts College citations in support of renewal CEA applications.
+During a round, the College will provide a citation in support of a renewal application for a National Award to every College member who requests one during the ACCEA Round provided they meet the College criteria for 'Good Standing' (see below link) and that they have not made any inaccurate statements in their draft application submitted to the RCPCH.
 Citations will be provided by members of the College National Ranking Committee.

 Applying for a higher award